-- Take a drop of the food in question (if the food is solid, mash and mix with a bit of water) and place it on the inside of the wrist bedtime.
+- Take a drop of the food in question (if the food is solid, mash and mix with a bit of water) and place it on the inside of the wrist at bedtime.
 Let the drop dry on the skin, then go to sleep.

-- In the morning check the spot; an angry red reaction means to avoid that food for a few weeks; then try it again.
-If there is no reaction, then go ahead and eat a small amount.
+- In the morning check the spot.
+An angry, red reaction means it’s best to avoid that food for a few weeks, then try again.
+If there is no reaction, then it’s fine to eat.

-This simple (and free) test works surprisingly well to determine what foods are causing allergic reactions.
-You can do it as often as you like and you don’t have to pay for expensive, time-consuming allergy testings in a hospital.
+This simple (and free) test works surprisingly well to determine what foods are causing reactions.
+It can be done as often as needed.

 Probiotics for food allergies

-When my wife developed food allergy years ago, it was very difficult to determine what specific foods caused the allergic reaction.
-And even when we did discover a few specific foods, we could never be completely sure it that those were all that triggered an allergic reaction; there might be other foods that could trigger a reaction but it was no way to know for sure.
-We realized that we needed to attend to the root cause of food allergies, not only the symptoms.
-If you could do this also, then you would treat the origin of your problems without worrying too much about what specific foods trigger an allergic reaction.
+When my wife developed food allergy years ago, it was very difficult to determine the specific foods causing the reaction.
+And even when we did discover a few, it was hard to be sure if those were all, or if there were more.
+We realized we needed to attend to the root cause not only the symptoms.

 Please repeat, what exactly is the root cause of allergy?

-Happily, using probiotics for food allergies and to repair the gut lining turns out to be a fairly simple.
-In comparison, conventional allergy testing and medication can be very time-consuming and expensive.
+Probiotics for food allergies is simple but works well to repair the gut lining.
+In comparison, conventional allergy testing and medication can be time-consuming and expensive.

 Healing and sealing the gut lining can solve root cause

-Healing mean the ability to consume foods that earlier caused an allergic reaction.
-Probiotics are anti-allergenic and essential for optimal digestion of food and absorption of nutrients.
-Friendly bacteria also help the body produce vitamins, absorb minerals and aid in the elimination of toxins.
+Healing the gut means that foods that earlier caused an allergic reaction can now be freely consumed.
+Probiotics are essential for optimal digestion of food and absorption of nutrients.
+They also help the body produce vitamins, absorb minerals and aid in the elimination of toxins.
 Many studies on probiotics confirm its efficiency in treating food allergies.